jzabulenas/online-bookstore/README.md

 # book-reservation-app

+A CRUD project which lets users to reserve books, they like.

-A CRUD project with Spring Boot and React.
+Created using Spring Boot and React.